Te Huataki Waiora Faculty of Health, Sport and Human Performance

 One Bachelors Degree, Three Majors

 With a programme of study that focusses on being dynamic and challenging, we aim to provide clear career paths and employment opportunities.
-Strong collaborative partnerships with organisations such as SportNZ, local DHB’s and iwi groups, NZ Recreation Association, Sport Waikato, sports franchises, and High Performance Sport NZ provide both academic staff and our students with exciting opportunities to live and work with the latest theories and practices.
+Strong collaborative partnerships with organisations such as SportNZ, local district health boards and iwi groups, NZ Recreation Association, Sport Waikato, sports franchises, and High Performance Sport NZ provide both academic staff and our students with exciting opportunities to live and work with the latest theories and practices.

 The Bachelor of Health, Sport and Human Performance (BHSHP) is a flexible, three-year degree that lets you major in your choice of: